MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/hierarchical.md

 }
 ```

 This causes the `Page2Xaml` instance to be removed from the navigation stack, with the new topmost page becoming the active page.
-When the [`PopAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PopAsync()/) method is invoked, the following events occur:
+When the [`PopAsync`](xref:Xamarin.Forms.NavigationPage.PopAsync) method is invoked, the following events occur:

-- The page calling `PopAsync` has its [`OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing/) override invoked.
+- The page calling `PopAsync` has its [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) override invoked.
-- The page being returned to has its [`OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing/) override invoked.
+- The page being returned to has its [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) override invoked.
 - The `PopAsync` task returns.

 However, the precise order in which these events occur is platform dependent.
 For more information see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/chapter24.pdf) of Charles Petzold's Xamarin.Forms book.

-As well as [`PushAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PushAsync(Xamarin.Forms.Page)/) and [`PopAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PopAsync()/) methods, the [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property of each page also provides a [`PopToRootAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.NavigationPage.PopToRootAsync()/) method, which is shown in the following code example:
+As well as [`PushAsync`](xref:Xamarin.Forms.NavigationPage.PushAsync*) and [`PopAsync`](xref:Xamarin.Forms.NavigationPage.PopAsync) methods, the [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property of each page also provides a [`PopToRootAsync`](xref:Xamarin.Forms.NavigationPage.PopToRootAsync) method, which is shown in the following code example:

 ```csharp
 async void OnRootPageButtonClicked (object sender, EventArgs e)